 A boundary dispute is a disagreement over the location of a property line.
 When you buy real estate or property in the State of Florida, your deed should include an accurate legal description of the property you are purchasing.
 One type of boundary dispute is encroachment.
 An encroachment occurs when an individual occupies any portion of land above or below the surface beyond what is described in the deed.
 It is important to note that the individual who has encroached upon the other person’s land does so without either an easement or agreement to do so, or any written instrument, judgment, or decree giving title to the encroached land.

 An easement is a legal right given to a person or entity to use property or land belonging to another person or entity for a particular purpose.
-For example, road access given to utilities or a phone company to bury cables, phone lines or run pipes or even neighbors sharing a right-of-way access to a development’s playground.
+For example, access to private property given to utilities or a phone company to bury cables, phone lines or run pipes or even neighbors sharing a right-of-way access to a development’s playground.

 Boundary disputes are often emotional and can often cause a great conflict between homeowners or commercial landowners.
-Boundary disputes often arise from a sale of a property, a fence encroaching onto your property, a new structure obstructing your view, and the removal or planting of trees.
+Boundary disputes often arise from a sale of a property, a fence encroaching onto your property, a new structure across a property line or the removal or planting of trees.
 Boundary dispute might also arise from:

 - Mistakes in deeds: Many boundary disputes are caused by an error in the legal description on the deed.
 If land surveying was completed improperly or if the boundaries were marked improperly, a deed may improperly represent the intended property lines of the original owners.